Dev-P-L/Tweet_Attribution_Stylometry/README.md

-## This README explains files and project.answers 2 questions: what is this project? what are the included files?
+# This README explains files and project.

 ## What are the files included in this repository?